Call us on

 0370 1500 100

-I am a Partner in the Wills, Trust & Estate Disputes team.
+I am a Partner in the Will, Trust and Estate Disputes team, specialising in disputes involving complex trusts and challenges to wills.

-A large part of my practice also includes bringing and defending professional negligence claims against advisors, including those arising from poorly drafted Wills and trusts, and failures to give proper tax or investment advice.
+These disputes frequently arise from a breakdown in the relationship between executors/trustees and beneficiaries; or breach of duties by executors and trustees.
+A large part of my practice also includes bringing and defending professional negligence claims against advisors, including those arising from poorly drafted wills and trusts, and failures to give proper tax or investment advice.

 I always focus on a client’s objectives before designing a strategy to best achieve them at the minimum cost.
 I will always consider alternatives to court proceedings, and as an accredited mediator, understand the best way to utilise mediation.